jordanNewberry21/jordanNewberry21/README.md

 My name is Jordan Newberry, and I am a professional chef turned programmer.
 I spent 10 years in a challenging, fast-paced work environment.
 I'm working on taking those skills and applying them to programming and learning.

+I graduated from [Prime Digital Academy](www.primedigitalacademy.io)'s Full Stack Engineering program in February of 2021.
+We focused on learning Full Stack web development using the JS based framework React as part of the PERN stack.
+(PostgreSQL, Express, React, & Node)

 - 🌱 I’m currently learning ...
-  - javaScript
-  - jQuery
-  - CSS
+  - Python
-  - HTML5
+  - C#
   - React
+  - CSS3 & styling (always learning this one)
+  - Xamarin
-  - ... and more all at [Prime Digital Academy](www.primedigitalacademy.io)
+  - ... and anything else that may catch my eye!

 - 💬 Ask me about ...
   - Movies (love ANYTHING martial arts, comedy, and court-room thrillers)